+Advice Only Advice and supply of Referral for non- Urgent referral to

+medication from the urgent appointment the GP

+formulary

-Advice Only Advice and supply of Referral for non- Urgent referral to medication from the urgent appointment the GP formulary Provide information on symptoms, promote self-care messages and where appropriate include antibiotic use message.
+Provide information on symptoms, promote self-care messages and where appropriate include antibiotic use message.
 Consider providing printed information to reinforce verbal messages.
 Provide information on symptoms, promote self-care messages and where appropriate include antibiotic use message.
 Consider providing printed information to reinforce verbal messages.
 Supply medication from the formulary.
-Explain how the treatment works including possible side-effects/ cautions and warnings with Provide information on symptoms, promote self-care messages and where appropriate include antibiotic use message.
+Explain how the treatment works including possible side-effects/ cautions Provide information on symptoms, promote self-care messages and where appropriate include antibiotic use message.
 Consider providing printed information to reinforce verbal messages.
 If necessary, supply medication from the formulary.
-Advise patient to contact the GP surgery and make an appointment (as per Use when the patient presents with symptoms indicating the need for an immediate consultation with the GP.
-5 Records use. usual care). ر Records
+Advise patient to contact the GP surgery and make an Use when the patient presents with symptoms indicating the need for an immediate consultation with the GP.

+and warnings with appointment (as per

+use. usual care).

+5 Records